lorenzo-rovigatti/comp_bio_notes/folding.md

 As for proteins, the structure of nucleic acids can be studied at different levels.
 The primary structure is the unidimensional list of nucleotides, which can be obtained fairly easily through sequencing.
 In DNA and RNA, the secondary structure is the list of base pairs that are formed between different parts of the strand(s), while the 3D structure is the description of how the polymer bends and twists.
 Here, contrary, to proteins, attractive interactions beyond base pairing (which includes stacking) are not very strong, and since nucleic acids are hydrophilic, there is no strong tendency of the nucleotides to tightly pack together.
 As a result, the free energy that stabilises a molecule's conformation mostly comes from the secondary (rather than tertiary, as in proteins) structure.
 Therefore, there are many useful things that we can learn about a certain RNA or DNA system by just knowing its secondary structure.

 Here I will present methods and algorithms that have been developed for single chains of RNA, but they are mostly valid for (or extendable to) multi-stranded and DNA systems.
 Formally, given a chain of length $N$, a secondary structure can be represented as a graph where each nucleotide $i$ is a vertex, and each base pair $(i, j)$ is an edge connecting two vertices.
 The connectivity can be represented  by an adjancency matrix $\hat A$, where each element of the matrix $A_{i,j}$ is equal to $1$ if $i$ and $j$ are linked (either through the backbone or by hydrogen bonds) and $0$ otherwise.
-In the case of the single chain, nucleotides are ordered and the backbone is continuous, thus $a_{i,i+1} = 1$.
-Moreover, since each nucleotide can be involved in most one base pair, for each $i$ there is at most one $j$ different from $i - 1$ and $i + 1$ for which $a_{i,j} = 1$.
+In the case of the single chain, nucleotides are ordered and the backbone is continuous, thus $A_{i,i+1} = 1$.
+Moreover, since each nucleotide can be involved in most one base pair, for each $i$ there is at most one $j$ different from $i - 1$ and $i + 1$ for which $A_{i,j} = 1$.

 ```{figure} figures/RNA_graph.png
 :name: fig:RNA_graph